 Our multidisciplinary teams of breast disease specialists include surgical oncologists, medical oncologists, pathologists and radiation oncologists who will explain diagnostic procedures and potential treatments, as well as geneticists and psycho-social experts who will support you and your family.

 Breast examinations, mammography and other imaging tests are important tools in detecting breast cancer.
 Your B-PREP physician or nurse will educate you about breast health and conduct a physical exam.
 Screening tests include:

 If imaging tests identify suspicious areas, we will address them quickly.
-At Dana-Farber/Brigham and Women’s Cancer Center, Brigham and Women’s Faulkner Hospital and its affiliated location at South Shore Hospital, we have the resources and expertise to handle every aspect of your breast care.
+We have the resources and expertise to handle every aspect of your breast care.

 We will work with you and your health care providers to devise the best long-term approach to manage your risk of developing breast cancer in the future.

 Part of your surveillance plan will include screening tests performed at intervals specific to your level of risk.
 Our radiologists and imaging specialists provide the full range of breast cancer screening services:

 Learn about recommended breast cancer screening for women at higher risk.